OlympusDAO/olympus-docs/docs/overview/07_liquidity-amo.md

 ## Benefits by Stakeholder

 ### For the Protocol:
-- Efficiently bootstrapping liquidity for OHM.
-- Growing liquidity for pairs with quality counter-assets.
+- Facilitating the provision of liquidity for OHM pairs through a more streamlined process.
+- Increasing the liquidity of OHM pairs by incentivizing users to provide liquidity using selected, high-quality counter assets.
-- Dampening OHM volatility against these counter-pair assets.
+- Dampening OHM volatility against these high-quality counter-pair assets, helping position OHM as a base asset with great liquidity routing.

 ### For Partners:
 - A more efficient liquidity mining vehicle.
 - Olympus does not take a portion of the rewards provided by the partner protocol, meaning partners get 2x TVL for their rewards compared to traditional liquidity mining systems.
+- Since OHM is a volatile asset with decent price stability, by pairing with it partners can:
+    - Reduce the Impermanent Loss (IL) that Liquidity Providers (LPs) would accure when providing liquidity agains stables.
+    - Minimize the price supression that arbitrageurs can produce when their pools are paired with ETH.

 ### For Users:
--   More efficient liquidity farms.
--   Receiving 2x rewards, relative to traditional liquidity systems.
--   Effectively receiving 2x leverage on reward accumulation without 2x exposure to the underlying asset nor liquidation risk.
+- If the ratio of assets in the liquidity pool changes significantly over time, users may experience impermanent losses, which occur when the value of the assets they receive upon withdrawal is lower than the value of the assets they originally deposited.
+- To encourage users to provide liquidity and reduce the risks associated with liquidity provision, Olympus is giving up all of its rewards and allocating them to users instead.

 ## Risks by Stakeholder